regulate-tech/rtfm-ehr/README.md

 * An EHRBase instance for storing clinical data according to openEHR templates.
 * Scripts for setup, template installation, and sample data generation.
 * A Flask web application with interfaces for Admin, Data Entry, Clinician, and Patient views.
+* A description of the landscape of EHR systems with a focus on openEHR in [EXPLAINER.md](EXPLAINER.md).
+* A tutorial designed for helping a non-technical decision maker understand these systems in [TUTORIAL.md](TUTORIAL.md)

 ---